A tourist's guide to regularity structures and singular stochastic PDEs: Basics on regularity structures

+where we identify the tensor product of two real numbers with their product.
+The unit of $G^+$ is the counit ${\bf1}_+'$ of $T^+$, and the inverse of $g\in G^+$ is given by $g^{-1}\defeq g\circ S_+$, where $S_+$ is the antipode of $T^+$.
+The group $G^+$ is called \textbf{\textsf{structure group}}. \end{defn*}

-Think of the usual convolution product $(f*g)(x) = \int f(y)g(x-y)dy$, where one first splits $x$ into $y$ and $x-y$, then apply $f$ and $g$ to each piece, before taking the product and summing over all possible splittings.
-The convolution inverse of a character $g$ of $T^+$ is $g\circ S_+$.
+Think of the usual convolution product $(g_1*g_2)(x) = \int g_1(y)g_2(x-y)dy$, where one first splits $x$ into $y$ and $x-y$, then apply $f$ and $g$ to each piece, before taking the product and summing over all possible splittings.
+The group $G^+$ acts on $T$ from left.
 One associates to a character $g$ of $T^+$ the map

-from $T$ to itself.
-For $g\in G^+$, the map $\widehat{g}$ is denoted by $\Gamma_g$ in Hairer's work \cite{Hai14}; we prefer the former Fourier-like notation, which is consistent with the fact that the `hat' map defines a linear representation of $G^+$ into $L(T)$.
-We have indeed